Budibase/website/content/blog/automation/what-is-operations-automation.md

 For more advanced users, we offer a range of additional design features, including custom CSS editors, conditionality rules, and more.
 Budibase components are also fully tested for mobile usability and key accessibility standards.

-### Deployable app templates

-We’re so convinced that Budibase is the perfect way to build modern business tools, that we’ve created over 50 free [app templates](https://budibase.com/templates/) to prove it.
-Use one of our pre-built apps to get started with a huge range of use cases.

-Of course, you also have the option of building your own tools from scratch.

 To get started, sign up to Budibase today for free.